CircleCI-Archived/macOS-M1-Preview-Documentation/README.md

 * ***We ask that customers limit their parallelism to 15x or less during the preview.***
    * Given the smaller capacity in the preview, some queing is expected.
 Reducing parallelism will help reduce the impact of queuing.
 * A security review of the new platform is underway.
+* SIP is enabled (we are working on disabling it)
+   * File system modification commands will fail
-* Not compatible with macOS orb.
+   * Not compatible with macOS orb
 ## Pricing and Specs
 The following macOS M1 resource class is available: